ahmadeyamin/laravel-starter/README.md

 14. New Error Page Design
 15. User Activity Logging System.
 16. PHP OPcache Extension for ultra fast speed upto 10X.
+17. Laravel Livewire for some form submission.
+18. Alpine js for mini ui and Turbolinks js implemented for SPA like routeing

 Without OPcache Laravel Default with some basic packages